Forum am Wall: History and architecture

 The building located at No. 201, Am Wall, was designed by Carl Börnstein.
 Completed in 1908, it was built in connection with the relocation of administrative offices after the Stadthaus had been demolished to make room for the New Town Hall.
 As premises for the State Archives and the registrar's office were needed in addition to those for the police headquarters, it was logical that the site should be close to the Courthouse.
 In the interests of making maximum use of the available space, the complex takes the form of a trapezium enclosed by two wings.
 The inner courtyard is divided into three smaller sections.
 In line with the architecture parlante approach, the extensive rusticated socle and mezzanine storey are evocative of a town gate flanked by towers and round-arched portals.
 The tall gables and the bays protruding from the rendered façade are features of more modern administrative architecture.
 Most of the building's Neo-Renaissance decorations were removed after the war, giving the building a more martial appearance and enhancing its authenticity.

 Today's building

 In 2004, work on renovation and refurbishment of the former police headquarters was completed, providing some 8000 m2 of space for the city's central library.
 Other tenants include snack bars, cafés and a restaurant.
+In parts of the building is the inner city police station of Bremen police.